Women and Sports: Stories of Athletes Who Made History

 FIFA Women’s World Cup

-Golf: Progress in Prize Equality
+Golf: Gradual Progress in Prize Equality

 Cycling: A Growing Struggle for Equality